Advanced Searching (In Library)

 Screenshot of advance searching personal library in ReadCube Papers

-Using a * will allow you to search. more broadly across your library filtering for items that have the first section of the search team and any match following the wildcard character (*).
-For example: apple* will include apple AND apples...
+Using an asterisk (*) will allow you to search more broadly across your library filtering for items that have the first section of the search term and any match following the wildcard character (*).
+For example: apple* will include apple AND apples.

 NOT Searches

 Our NOT search query will search for everything but what you put.
-So if you are tired of seeing your shark references you can use NOT(shark)
+If you do not, for example, want to see your shark references you can use NOT(shark):

 Screenshot of advance searching personal library in ReadCube Papers